Your spiritual, learning, and caring community.

-Friday, December 8, 2017: Please join us for a special young children's Kabbalat Shabbat program, followed by a casual and kid-friendly Shabbat dinner.
-All our welcome, but programming will be geared towards kids aged 0-5.
-More details and sign-up to follow.
+February 2nd, 5:00 PM: Please join us for our next young children's Kabbalat Shabbat program.
+The Young Family Shabbat Dinner features Kabbalat Shabbat followed by a casual, kid-friendly Shabbat dinner.
+Programming will be geared towards kids aged 0-5.

 Yoetzet Halacha Sarah Cheses

 Wednesday, January 24th, 8:00 PM: Women in the community are invited to join Yoetzet Halacha Sarah Cheses for a pre-Tu B'Shvat meet and greet.
 Come create dried fruit centerpieces, get to know Sarah, and learn about the New England Yoetzet Halacha Initiative (NEYHI).
 It will take place at 1188A Beacon Street, Newton.
 RSVP to info.NEYoetzet@gmail.com.